elastic/kibana/CONTRIBUTING.md

 ### Branching

 * All work on the next major release goes into master.
 * Past major release branches are named `{majorVersion}.x`.
 They contain work that will go into the next minor release.
+For example, if the next minor release is `5.2.0`, work for it should go into the `5.x` branch.
 * Past minor release branches are named `{majorVersion}.{minorVersion}`.
 They contain work that will go into the next patch release.
+For example, if the next patch release is `5.3.1`, work for it should go into the `5.3` branch.
 * All work is done on feature branches and merged into one of these branches.
-* Where appropriate, we'll backport changes into older release branche.
+* Where appropriate, we'll backport changes into older release branches.

 ### Commits and Merging